phxql/snowflake-id/README.md

 | Sign bit (always 0)                         | Generator id (1)
 ```

 The structure used for this is 45 bits for the timestamp, 2 for the generator and the remaining 16 for the sequence.
+This structure can be changed easily, see below for the code.

-It really uses only 63 bits of the 64 available to circumvent problems with unsigned longs.
+The ids really use only 63 bits of the 64 available to circumvent problems with unsigned longs.
 The generated values are always positive.
+Ids from the same generator are monotonically increasing.

 ## How to use